Color is an important part of the human experience. It can change our mood, our actions, reactions, thinking and emotions.

 Tip: It can be really useful to have the hex code and the RGB code for the colors that you select.
 This can make it much easier when you come to have any further marketing materials designed or if you need to have something printed.

 When color is used strategically on a website, the effect can be striking and successfully draw a customer’s eye.

-, DryBar provided a clear example of what happens when you utilize your new brand color palette.
+In a Shopify collection of color schemes, DryBar provided a clear example of what happens when you utilize your new brand color palette.